Bat: Reproduction and life cycle

-For temperate living bats, births typically take place in May or June in the northern hemisphere; births in the southern hemisphere occur in November and December.
-Tropical species give birth at the beginning of the rainy season.
+Gestation in bats ranges from around 40 days to eight months correlating with the size of species.
 In most bat species, females carry and give birth to a single pup per litter.
-At birth, a bat pup can be up to 40 percent of the mother's weight, and the pelvic girdle of the female can expand during birth as the two-halves are connected by a flexible ligament.
-Females typically give birth in a head-up or horizontal position, using gravity to make birthing easier.
-The young emerges rear-first, possibly to prevent the wings from getting tangled, and the female cradles it in her wing and tail membranes.
+A newborn bat pup can be up to 40 percent of the mother's weight, and the pelvic girdle of the female can expand during birth as the two halves are connected by a flexible ligament.
+Females typically give birth up-right or horizontally using gravity to make the process easier.
+The young emerges rear-first, possibly to prevent the wings from becoming tangled, and the female holds it in her wing and tail membranes.
 In many species, females give birth and raise their young in maternity colonies and may assist each other in birthing.

-Most of the care for a young bat comes from the mother.
-In monogamous species, the father plays a role.
+Most of the care for a young bat comes from the mother, though in monogamous species, the father plays a role.
 Allo-suckling, where a female suckles another mother's young, occurs in several species.
-This may serve to increase colony size in species where females return to their natal colony to breed.
-A young bat's ability to fly coincides with the development of an adult body and forelimb length.
-For the little brown bat, this occurs about eighteen days after birth.
-Weaning of young for most species takes place in under eighty days.
+This may serve to increase colony size in species where females breed in their birth colonies.
+Young bats can fly after they develop their adult body dimensions and forelimb length.
+For the little brown bat, this occurs when they are eighteen days old.
+Weaning of young for most species takes place in under 80 days.
 The common vampire bat nurses its offspring beyond that and young vampire bats achieve independence later in life than other species.
-This is probably due to the species' blood-based diet, which is difficult to obtain on a nightly basis.
+This is probably due to the species' blood-based diet, as the female may not be able feed on nightly basis.